shepherdp/SAFyR_dev/README.md

-    a = "Hello"        ; a changes to a string b = "Hello"        ; b throws an error because "Hello" is not an int b = 5.75           ; b will now equal the integer 5 due to truncation as a result of static typing int b = 5.75       ; b again throws an error because a type specifier is used when b is already marked as static
+    a = "Hello"        ; a changes to a string b = "Hello"        ; b throws an error because "Hello" is not an int b = 5.75           ; b will now equal the integer 5 due to truncation as a result of static typing

 In the example above, no keyword was provided at the top of the file for static typing, so variables are assumed to be dynamic unless specified otherwise with the type enclosed in `<>` preceding the variable name.

     ;; static keyword invoked at top, so file is statically typed by default ;;

     use static

     a = 5              ; a is a statically typed integer